 And number seven is the trending topic post.

 This is pretty self-explanatory.
-An example: I saw Dr. Berg do a video post about the corona virus… So the corona virus is a trending topic right now in February 2020, and he went all over the corona virus… What a corona virus is.
+An example: I saw Dr. Berg do a video post about the corona virus… So the corona virus was a trending topic in February 2020, and he went over all the corona viruses… and what a corona virus is.

 I was pretty interested to hear that there are many types of corona virus.
 They just happened to call this corona virus THE corona virus, but actually there’s many types of corona virus and some of them aren’t dangerous at all.